 There are no comprehensive statistics on turnover in SEK on the foreign exchange market.
 However, the Riksbank collects turnover statistics from its counterparties in foreign exchange transactions where one side of the foreign exchange transaction is comprised of SEK.
-At yearend 2009, these counterparties consisted of the four major banks plus five large international participants.
-The Riksbank's counterparties account for around half of the global turnover in SEK.
+At year-end 2010, these counterparties consisted of the four major Swedish banks plus five large international participants.77 The Riksbank's counterparties account for around a half of the global turnover in SEK.78